 If you’re really struggling with your dog’s behaviour at this time, an experienced trainer or dog behaviour expert might be able to help you manage.
 This can be done virtually during the Covid-19 pandemic for the benefit of both you and your dog.
 Many behavioural issues which have come about because of lockdown may have simple solutions which you can work through together, rather than considering giving your dog up all together.

-You can find Kennel Club Accredited Instructors and Good Citizen Dog Scheme training clubs who can advise online.
+You can find Kennel Club Accredited Instructors and Good Citizen Dog Training scheme training clubs who can advise online.
 Remember, no dog is too old to learn or change their behaviour, and training classes and advice is available for every age and ability - pedigrees, crossbreeds and rescue dogs are all welcomed.

 Our friends at Blue Cross also run a Behaviour Helpline.
 To reach them, you can call: 0300 777 1975.